zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-google.md

 The monks are uncles.
 Mahanai, those bhikkhus are those who are not enlightened by this Dhamma Vinaya.
 Mahanai, those bhikkhus will become superior to grow in this Sasana.

-“They are the restless Buddhas who have the dimension of moving in the face of hypocrisy God does not come to grow in the two senses, but without hypocrisy They are calm without the dimension of walking in front of them by the Lord Buddha Desitha comes to grow in Sasana.
+"They are the restless Buddhas who have the dimension of moving in the face of hypocrisy God does not come to grow in the two senses, but without hypocrisy They are calm without the dimension of walking in front of them by the Lord Buddha Desitha comes to grow in Sasana.